eriknj99/SIMPAC/README.md

 Simpac is a simple tool to make installing packages easier on Arch Linux.

-Simpac allows you to aromatically install packages from official repositories and user repositories without the hassle of typing multiple long commands.
+Simpac allows you to automatically install packages from official repositories and user repositories without the hassle of typing multiple long commands.

 # Usage